w6teran/DOCKER-Training/README.md

 Open the Docker LAB User Config, there will be some unique data per user for some of the labs.

-You can download all the material from Gitub to your own PC.
+You can download all the material from Github to your own PC.

 Let's have some fun!!!
 Go Palo Alto Networks!!!